 Constantine won the battle; Maxentius was defeated, and Constantine became not only the ruler of the Roman empire but a Christian convert who rescinded the edits that had depersonalized Christians.
 In a move that changed the direction of world history, Constantine's new "Edict of Milan" granted absolute freedom to all citizens in the empire, opening the door for future developments in which the Christian Church would eventually share power with the state.

 Such a dramatic appearance of a symbol is not an everyday occurrence.
 But, on the other hand, we do not know.
 We are so conditioned to disregard our dreams, and the professions of psychiatry, psychotherapy, clinical psychology, and psychoanalysis have become so preoccupied with neuroscience and the atomization of clinical studies in general that little attention is given to the narratives and images of the waking and sleeping mind.
-Meanwhile, on the other side of the street, organized religion has become obsessed with defending its doctrines, growth of its membership, the development of mega-churches and alignment with right-wing power politics blurring the line of separation bet
+Meanwhile, on the other side of the street, organized religion has become obsessed with defending its doctrines, growing in numbers with mega-churches while aligning with right-wing power politics.

 The spirit of the times is preoccupied with the signs of the times.
 This is part of the barbarism of our age that will end only when the pendulum swings back and we learn yet again the difference between a signal, a sign, and a symbol.